Josiah Oldfield: Hospital founder

 While he was a medical student, Oldfield was involved with the Oriolet Hospital, founded in 1895 in Loughton, Essex.
 It required vegetarianism of its patients.
 The hospital was endorsed by the Order of the Golden Age, and partly funded by Arnold Hills.
 Oldfield admitted patients there, initially employed with title Warden, supported by a medical officer.
 Gertrude Hick, the nurse whom Oldfied later married, was trained in London and appointed sister in charge at the hospital in early 1895.
 By 1904 it had become the Oriolet Hygienic Home of Rest and Open Air Cottage Hospital, run by Florence Booth for the Salvation Army.

 In 1897 Oldfield announced the foundation of the Hospital of St Francis in South London, on anti-vivisection principles.
 It had up to a dozen beds, in a converted town house on New Kent Road, and gave out-patient care.
 It closed around 1904, its funding being transferred to Battersea General Hospital.
 Oldfield was senior physician to the Lady Margaret Fruitarian Hospital in Bromley, which he founded in 1903.

-Oldfield also founded the fruitarian Margaret Manor hospital in Doddington, Kent.
-No alcohol, fish or meat was permitted at the Hospital; the food was cooked in coconut oil.
+No alcohol, fish or meat was permitted at the hospital; the food was cooked in coconut oil.
+In 1914, Oldfield stated that "nothing is brought within the walls of the hospital that is dead; and as a result very little that is dead goes out".

+Lady Margaret Manor

+In 1908, Oldfield founded the fruitarian Margaret Manor hospital in Doddington, Kent.
+The hospital at Lady Margaret Manor was located on an extensive farm estate surrounded by acres of woodland.
+The estate also included an orphanage and workshop.
+Lady Margaret Manor was known as the "Fruitarian Village".

+In 1933, Oldfield's cottage at Doddington was burnt down.
+His entire library was destroyed.
+Oldfield who was present in the cottage downstairs at the time of the fire stated that a log must have fallen out of the fireplace onto the carpet upstairs.

+In 1935, Oldfield founded a fruitarian colony for retired men at Lady Margaret Manor.
+The men worked within the grounds of the manor growing vegetables, milking cows and working in the woodland.
+The estate consisted of 13 men who were provided with food, lodging and pocket money.
+Several of the men were over 77 years of age and one of them was a war-wounded expert at wood carving.
+The men had built a small chapel in the grounds.
+It was described as a "wood Kentish paradise" for old men.